smartlogic/raddocs/README.md

 ```

 ## Configuration
+* api_name       - Name of the API on the example index page
 * docs_dir       - where the JSON output from rspec_api_documentation is located
 * docs_mime_type - if you use the middleware, what mime type are you serving your docs as, must be a regex. eg: `/text\/vnd.org.oestrich.raddocs\+plain/`